Start My Answer

 After you respond to your debt lawsuit with an Answer, you have bought yourself time to work out a debt settlement plan.

-Stillman Law Office is often willing to negotiate if you promise to pay a lump sum and clear the remaining balance within the shortest time possible.
+Stillman Law Office will work with you, especially if you promise to pay a lump sum and clear the remaining balance within the shortest time possible.
 Based on typical debt settlements, it’s best to offer a payment of no less than 60% of the debt value; however, the final decision rests with you.
 If you aren’t in a position to pay that much, communicate your circumstances and explore whether Stillman Law Office is willing to work with you.

 Watch the following video to learn more about settling a debt with Stillman Law Office: